zeroDivZero/notes-excel/notes/functions/text/RIGHT.md

 # `RIGHT()`

-Specified num of last chars of string.
+Specified number of last characters of string.

 ## Syntax